-In certain circumstances, the Company is required to provide performance and payment bonds in connection with its future performance on contractual commitments.
+In certain circumstances, the Company is required to provide performance and payment bonds in connection with its future performance on certain contractual commitments.
 The Company has indemnified its sureties for any expenses paid out under these bonds.
-As of December 31, 2015, an aggregate of approximately \$912.0 million in original face amount of bonds issued by the surety were outstanding.
-Our estimated remaining cost to complete these bonded projects was approximately \$87.0 million as of December 31, 2015.
+As of December 31, 2016, an aggregate of approximately \$887.7 million in original face amount of bonds issued by the Company's sureties were outstanding.
+Our estimated remaining cost to complete these bonded projects was approximately \$58.2 million as of December 31, 2016.